Hill vs Wooldridge Elementary: 34 Point TEA Gap in North Austin

 Hill: Strong Domain Scores and a Feeder Pattern That Keeps Giving

 Hill is the academic standout in this matchup.
-An A at 92 in Student Achievement, a B at 80 in School Progress, and a B at 88 in Closing the Gaps.
+An A at 92 in Student Achievement, an A at 92 in School Progress, and a B at 88 in Closing the Gaps.
 Two of six TEA distinctions earned, which is no small feat for any AISD campus.
 Eight hundred and ten students.
 And a feeder pattern that sends students through Murchison Middle School to Anderson High School, which carries a strong academic reputation within Austin ISD.
 Anderson’s AP offerings and college prep culture give Hill zone residents a meaningful high school pathway.

 For the northwest Austin neighborhoods that feed into Hill, the combination of a top performing elementary and a respected high school option creates a K through 12 trajectory that few other Austin ISD zones can match.
-At $268,000 median, it is also remarkably accessible by Austin standards.
+At about $746,000 median, the Hill zone commands a clear premium by north Austin standards (VOW MLS, closed sales, trailing 18mo).

 Wooldridge Elementary: Significant Challenges and an Interesting Feeder

 Wooldridge serves 462 students, making it one of the smaller elementaries in this part of Austin ISD.
 The F rating at 59 is not what buyers hope to see, but Wooldridge’s feeder pattern does include some strong downstream options.
-Students feed through Burnet Middle School to three of Austin ISD’s most distinctive high schools: LASA (nationally ranked academics), McCallum (celebrated Fine Arts Academy), and Navarro Early College (tuition free college credits).
+Students feed through Burnet Middle School to Navarro Early College (tuition free college credits), and they remain eligible to apply district wide to LASA (nationally ranked academics) (Austin ISD feeder pattern).

 The neighborhoods surrounding Wooldridge sit in north Austin with a mix of older ranch style homes and updated properties.
 The area has genuine neighborhood character: mature trees, established street patterns, and a community that has been in place for decades.
-For buyers who value location and long term appreciation potential in a part of Austin that is steadily gentrifying, the Wooldridge zone has appeal that goes beyond its elementary school scores, especially given that Burnet to LASA or McCallum is one of the more interesting secondary pathways in the district.
+For buyers who value location and long term appreciation potential in a part of Austin that is steadily gentrifying, the Wooldridge zone has appeal that goes beyond its elementary school scores, especially given that Burnet to Navarro, with the option to apply to LASA, is one of the more interesting secondary pathways in the district.

 The Neighborhoods

 Both zones share the same north Austin landscape: mid century residential development, accessible commercial corridors, and relatively easy highway access via MoPac and I-35.
-The median prices ($268,000 for Hill and $266,500 for Wooldridge) put both zones in the affordable tier for Austin buyers, and the homes in both areas offer solid potential for updates and customization.
+The median prices (about $746,000 for Hill and about $399,000 for Wooldridge) put these zones in very different tiers for Austin buyers, and the homes in both areas offer solid potential for updates and customization.

 The Wooldridge zone centers on the Quail Creek and Wooten corridors, while Hill draws from neighborhoods a bit further northwest.
 Both benefit from proximity to the Domain for retail and entertainment, and commute times to downtown Austin are similar from either zone (roughly 15 to 25 minutes depending on traffic and route).